seanjmurray/pitch-finder/README.md

  - express-sessions
  - passport
  - passport-auth0
+ - method-override

 ## Change Log:

  - 06-19-2020 1600 App now uses OAUTH for user accounts and restricted route access.
+ - 06-22-22 1800 App has ability to create and display events to the user and store them in the DB.